ParabolInc/parabol/docs/codeReview.md

   - If there are only +2 comments, the PR can be merged directly by the maintainer.

 ## Metrics Representative
-- Metrics Representative ensures any analytics related changes work well with downstream data related services
+- Metrics Representative ensures any analytics related changes work well with downstream data services
-- This role is currently filed by @tianrunhe
+- This role is currently filled by @tianrunhe

 ## Author